ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 ## Pathfinding Algorithm:
 ### A* Algorithm

-Each agent computes the shortest path to its goal using the A* algorithm, defined by: <br>
+Each agent computes the shortest path to its goal using the A* algorithm. <br>
 - Heuristic used: Manhattan distance <br>
 - Cost Function: f(n) = g(n) + h(n) <br>
 - Neighbors: 4-directional (up, down, left, right) <br>